Back to school in pandemic’s shadow: How two universities are bringing students to campus

 “As of right now, we’ve done what we can to set ourselves up for success,” said Shannon N. Davis, a professor of sociology who chairs the university’s Faculty Senate.
 She said George Mason officials have been responsive to faculty concerns, taking steps such as installing microphones in classrooms to help ensure professors are heard when they speak through masks.

-Some faculty say it’s premature to teach in person.
+Some faculty members say it’s premature to teach in person.
 Others are unsure.

 “I’m not optimistic that we’ll stay open that long,” said Peter N. Stearns, a professor of history and former George Mason provost.
 Students tend to gather, he said, in ways that make public health rules hard to enforce.
 “It’s all about the numbers.
 We’ll see what happens.”

 Parents are watching keenly, too.
 Anita Gardner, mother of Alexa Allen, said she had “begged” her daughter to wait until January to come to George Mason.
-On Wednesday, she dropped her off at Taylor Hall.
+On Wednesday, she dropped Allen off at Taylor Hall.
 “Just no way I could not let her come,” Gardner said.
 She described herself, jokingly, as a “panicky parent.”

 Across the hallway, Hannah Cook, 18, from Fauquier County, Va., said a key factor in her decision to come to campus was technology.
 “Where I live, there’s no high-speed Internet,” she said.
 Cook showed off the masks, hand sanitizer, face shield and spray bottle of lemon-scented Lysol that she brought with her for antiviral peace of mind.

 At Catholic, the university plans to house about 570 freshmen and offer at least some classes in person.
 That will translate to a vast depopulation on the campus of the 5,700-student university.
-(Nearby, Trinity Washington University, a women’s college, also plans to have some undergraduates living and learning on its D.C. campus.)
+(Nearby, Trinity Washington University also plans to have some undergraduates living and learning on its D.C. campus.)

 “We remain confident that we can attend properly to a smaller cohort, while providing our freshmen with the best possible transition to college,” John Garvey, Catholic’s president, said in a message to students.

-Unlike George Mason, Catholic did not require proof of a negative covid-19 test to move in.
+Unlike George Mason, Catholic did not require proof of a negative coronavirus test to move in.
 University officials cite guidance from the Centers for Disease Control and Prevention that does not recommend entry testing of students, faculty and staff.

-Christian DiPalermo was grateful for the chance to drop off daughter Olivia, a freshmen, at Catholic.
-He pulled a big purple suitcase from the trunk of his sport-utility vehicle and set it down next to a pile of her belongings — a wicker basket full of shoes, a new mattress topper, a cream-colored shag rug.
+Christian DiPalermo was grateful for the chance to drop off daughter Olivia, a freshman, at Catholic.
+He pulled a big purple suitcase from the trunk of his SUV and set it down next to a pile of her belongings — a wicker basket full of shoes, a new mattress topper, a cream-colored shag rug.

 “She missed her prom,” said DiPalermo, of Long Island.
 “She had a graduation that was in a parking lot.
 I’m going to miss her, but I’m excited for her to have the opportunity to go to college in person.”